Atri-Labs/framework-docs/docs/getting-started/installation/install_prereqs.md

 ### Next Steps

 Perfect!
-Now that all the prerequisities have been satisfied, let us install `atri` CLI.
+Now that all the prerequisites have been satisfied, let us install `atri` CLI.
 Depending on the virtual environment package you are using, you can go to either of these two pages:

 - [Install Atri using pipenv](getting-started/installation/install_with_pipenv.md)
 - [Install Atri using conda](getting-started/installation/install_with_conda.md)

+### Problems?

+If you are facing any problems while installing these prerequisites, refer to the [frequently asked questions](troubleshoot/prereq).